IanDarwin/jwf-impls/README.md

 Impls I'd like to see, or do:

-	Seam2
-	Grails (replacing the "Groovy" one)
+* Grails

-	Or actually anything else you'd like to send!
+* Or actually anything else you'd like to send!

 Regards,

 Ian Darwin